West Kent Light Infantry: Postwar

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 As early as 1778 the Kent Militia regiments are reported to have worn red coats with grey facings, but a 1780 source suggests this was light blue.
 In the 19th Century both Kent Militia regiments wore facings described as 'Kentish Grey'.
 The badge for both regiments was the White Horse of Kent with the motto Invicta.
-The officers of the West Kents wore a silver shoulder-belt plate with the White Horse within a oval inscribed by the regimental name, on a eight-pointed cut star.
+The officers of the West Kents wore a silver shoulder-belt plate with the White Horse within an oval inscribed by the regimental name, on an eight-pointed cut star.
 After the West Kents became light infantry in 1853 the White Horse and motto was worn inside the strings of a bugle-horn.
 The coatee button had the White Horse and motto resting on a crowned garter inscribed 'West Kent Light Infantry'.
 Below the 'Invicta' scroll was a bugle-horn without cords or tassels surrounding the regimental number '37'.
 After 1881 the battalion adopted the insignia of the Royal West Kents, including the blue facings of a 'Royal' regiment.